Legislative Council of Fiji: Elected European and Nominated Fijian Representation

 The first step towards making the Council a popularly elected legislature was taken in 1904, when the council was reconstituted as a 19-member body consisting of the Governor, 10 official members appointed by the Governor, 6 elected members chosen by European males, and 2 Fijian members appointed by the Governor from a list of 6 nominees submitted by the Great Council of Chiefs.
 Persistent demands by Europeans led to an increase in their representation to seven in 1914.

 First Indian Nominated member

 On 20 July 1916, the composition of the Legislative Council was increased to twelve nominated members of whom eleven were official members and one a British subject not holding any such office, seven elected European members and two Fijian members.
-On 29 January 1917, Badril Maharaj, representing the Indian community, took the twelfth nominated seat in the Legislative Council.
+On 29 January 1917, Badril Maharaj,a rich farmer from Rakiraki representing the Indian community, took the twelfth nominated seat in the Legislative Council.
 He served in the Legislative Council until 1923, when he resigned in opposition to the poll tax but was re-nominated in 1926 and stayed on as a member until 1929.
+He founded the first school for Girmitiyas descendents in Fiji called the Wairuku School in 1898.
+Amongst its early alumna was Ratu Sir Lala Sukuna.